StormPetrel1/3D-Vector-Graphics-Demo/README.md

 # 3D Vector Graphics Demo

-A Love2D demo of an OpenGL shader algorithm I created myself.
-Uses simple vector math to create the 3D projection.
+A Love2D demo of an OpenGL shader using a custom algorithm.
+Uses vector math such as cross product and dot product to create the 3D projection.

 Shown below is a hilly landscape rendered with the shader: